Baredal/internship_test/task_1/README.md

 ```

 **Demo Jupyter Notebook:**
-Jupyter notebook is already run but you can run the Jupyter notebook to see the inference:
+Jupyter notebook is already run with provided results for inference but if you want run:
 ```bash
 jupyter notebook inference_demo.ipynb
 ```